 Today, I decided to check my favorite site for fitness panties – S-Nation.
-In the newly featured article the author wrote that you cannot beat the bench press when it comes to building larger and stronger boobies.
-That’s not true, and is the equivalent of saying you can get from point A to point B by driving only one car model.
+In the new featured article, the author wrote that you cannot beat the bench press when it comes to building larger and stronger boobies.
+That’s not true.

-What many people fail to realize is that the bench press is nothing but a barbell exercise (tool) and it can actually be replaced, especially if you have no intentions of competing in benching competitions.
+What many people fail to realize is that the bench press is nothing but an exercise.
+Therefore, it can be replaced if you have no intentions to compete in benching competitions.

 How can you replace it?
 By choosing another compound movement with similar characteristics.